glouw/blog/_posts/2018-04-14-Good-Makefiles.md

 Can I use this with C++?

     -> Yes, change CC = gcc to CPP = g++, CFLAGS to CPPFLAGS, and -std = c99 to -std = c++14.

-The Makefile is broken (eg. tabs are spaces).

-    -> My editor retabs tabs to 4 spaces.
-       I could not figure out how to mix tabs and spaces for this blog post.

 Can you go into further detail on the gcc dependency flags (-MMD, -MP, and friends)?